-A student can request a waiver of the basic course requirement by making a request in writing to the Assistant Dean for Graduate and International Programs if s/he has taken an equivalent course in an ABA accredited law school within the past five years.
+If a student has taken an equivalent course in an ABA accredited law school within the past five years, they may apply for transfer credit in place of the basic course requirement.
 Students who receive a waiver of one or more of the basic courses must still complete fourteen credits in IP and related coursework.